Emanuel School: Headmasters and headmistresses

-Chaplains

-Emanuel is an Anglican foundation with the chapel situated in the main building above the library.
-Daily chapel services are led by the chaplain with regular Holy Communion services and musical concerts.
-Confirmation is available with the chaplain who holds regular confirmation classes for pupils, whilst the chapel is open for the use of pupils, teachers, staff and parents every day.
-Paintings of Moses and Aaron that formed part of the altarpiece of St. Benet Fink are now held in chapel.

 Clapham Junction rail crash

 On 12 December 1988, pupils and teachers were first on the scene of the Clapham Junction rail crash, which happened adjacent to the school.
 They were later commended for their service by Prime Minister Margaret Thatcher, and the pupils received an "Outstanding Endeavour" award from the BBC Television children's programme, Blue Peter.
 The school was used as a casualty centre.

 Sport

 The school has a rowing club called the Emanuel School Boat Club.